MatOpt/srPCP_code/src/README.md

 $$\min_s \|s-a\|_2 + \lambda \|s\|_1$$

+**Key Features:**
+- Handles special cases (zero vectors, boundary values for lambda)
+- Uses sorting and cumulative sum techniques for efficient computation
+- Returns the solution along with performance metrics

 **Usage:**
 ```matlab
 [normdiff, k, s] = UpdateS_sub(a, lambda);
 ```

+## Workflow

+The algorithm follows these steps:

+1. Initialize matrices $L$ and $S$ (typically as zero matrices)
+2. Iterate between:
+   a.
+Updating $S$ using the current $L$ and the UpdateS function
+   b.
+Updating $L$ using the current $S$ and the UpdateL function
+3. Track convergence using the objective function value and other metrics
+4. Terminate when convergence criteria are met or maximum iterations/time is reached

+## Authors

+- Shengxiang Deng sxdeng21@m.fudan.edu.cn
+- Xudong Li    lixudong@fudan.edu.cn
+- Yangjing Zhang  yangjing.zhang@amss.ac.cn

 ## Examples of Using Different Options